Military Team Bass Tournament 2022 Official Rules

-PARTICIPANTS AND ELIGIBILITY: Participation is open to all active-duty Army, Navy, Air Force, Marine Corps, Coast Guard members, their dependents 16 years of age or older (holding a valid ID card), National Guard, Reservists, DOD Civilians, DOD contractors, and retired military.
+PARTICIPANTS AND ELIGIBILITY: Participation is open to all active-duty Army, Navy, Air Force, Marine Corps, Coast Guard, retirees, National Guard, Reserve, and their dependents 16 years of age or older (holding a valid Military ID Card), DOD Civilians and DOD Contractors.
 Veterans who served and received an Honorable or General discharge and possess a DD-214 are eligible to participate.
 Contractors must be under an active DOD contract during the tournament week.
 Identification (ID) cards will be checked during the on-site registration.
 Teams will be comprised of two anglers both of which must be members in good standings of American Bass Anglers, Inc. (includes any temporary membership) who are 16 years of age or older.
 Contestants between 16 and 18 years of age must have a parent or guardian signature prior to entering the tournament.
 Proof of age to the satisfaction of tournament officials is the responsibility of the competitor.
 Tournament officials reserve the right to refund any membership and/or entry fee if they choose for any reason not to accept the application and/or entry fee.

-FISHING LICENSE: Competitors must have a valid South Carolina fishing license.
+FISHING LICENSE: Competitors must have a valid fishing license for the tournament waters

 LIABILITY INSURANCE: During the official practice and competition days of any American Bass Anglers tournament, competitors may not operate a boat unless that contestant has provided ABA documented proof of a minimum of $100,000 per occurrence boating liability insurance (see Participant Release of Liability and Official Entry Forms) covering the boat being used.
 Proof of insurance must also be with the boat being used and must cover the competitors using that boat.
 Random checks may be conducted at tournament registration and/or at tournament weigh-in and any competitor not in compliance may be disqualified.

-PRE-REGISTERED ENTRIES: It is recommended that teams pre-register through the American Bass Anglers National headquarters to ensure their reserved slot in the tournament.
-Registration will be limited to 250 teams and each angler must be a member of American Bass Anglers.
+PRE-REGISTERED ENTRIES: It is recommended that contestants pre-register through the American Bass Anglers National headquarters to ensure their reserved slot in the tournament.
+Registration will be limited to 250 teams.
+Each team member must be a member of American Bass Anglers.
 Membership requirements can be satisfied at the same time as registration.
 Contestants desiring to register on-site must do so in person during the official registration period.
 The registration period begins on November 11, 2021.

-ON-SITE CHECK-IN/REGISTRATION: Mandatory on-site check-in will be from 3-5 pm May 4, 2021, any team not checking in will be disqualified.
-Teams desiring to register on-site at the tournament site must register in person prior to 12:00 noon local time (pay entry fee plus $25 late fee), Tuesday, May 3, 2022.
-One member of each team must attend the mandatory rules and safety briefing on Tuesday, May 4, 2021, at 6 pm local time.
-(COVID Requirements may require rescheduling of the mandatory meeting) Failure to attend the safety briefing will result in forfeiture of entry fee and the team will not be entered in the tournament.
+REGISTRATION: All pre-registration is accomplished through the national office only.
+Teams desiring to register on-site must register in person prior to 12:00 noon local time (pay entry fee plus $25 late fee), Tuesday, May 3, 2022.
+One member of each team must attend the mandatory rules and safety briefing on Tuesday, May 3, 2022, at 6 pm local time.
+Failure to attend the safety briefing will result in forfeiture of entry fee and the team will not be entered in the tournament.

 OFF LIMITS: There will be no official off-limit period.
 Off-limit areas will consist of those designated by local, state, and federal authorities, and within 50 yards of a marina gas pump.
-The tournament director may impose other off-limit areas at his discretion to be announced at the pre-tournament meeting.
+Tournament directors may impose other off-limit areas at their discretion at the time of the pre-tournament meeting.
 No contestant may be on tournament waters for the purpose of locating fish or potential fishing waters after daily weigh-ins.
 The purchasing of information, the hiring of services, or receiving on the water information from local anglers will not be permitted after the entry deadline (14 April 2022).

 SAFETY/BOAT CHECK: Safe boating will be observed always.
 Contestants understand that participating in fishing tournaments in an open boat is inherently dangerous.
 During the official practice and competition, each competitor is required to wear a U.S. Coast Guard approved chest type life preserver (PFD).
 This preserver must be worn any time the combustion engine is in gear.
 This preserver must be strapped, snapped, or zippered securely and maintained in that condition until the combustion engine is shut off.
 The boat operator must have a safety-stop switch attached to his/her person when the combustion engine is in gear.
 During practice and tournament hours, extreme caution must be exercised by boat operator during bad weather.
-In addition, extreme caution must be exercised, and boat operator must be aware that there could be large cruisers and/or barges operating on tournament lakes that displace extremely large volumes of water which create unusually large wakes and turbulence.
-Weather and water turbulence can be extremely hazardous and extreme caution should always be exercised.
+In addition, extreme caution must be exercised and boat operator must be aware that there could be large cruisers and/or barges operating on tournament lakes that displace extremely large volumes of water which create unusually large wakes and turbulence.
+Weather and water turbulence can be extremely hazardous and extreme caution should be always exercised.
 Violation of either the PFD or safety-stop switch portion of this rule will result in disqualification.